chucktilbury/Simple/docs/notes.md

 ## Things to fix.

 * Need to differentiate between a loop body and a function body.
 A loop body adds the keywords of "break", and "continue".
 Those cannot appear outside of a loop.
 Also note that the "yield" keyword has a different meaning inside a loop than it does outside of it.
 Maybe it is a loop-only construct.
 Yield keyword is for implementing iterators and it may not have a meaning outside of a loop.
+* Make tracing controllable from the command line.
+Unify the testing functionality into the main executable.
+The trace capability needs to be a stack so that the different subsystems can be isolated for trace.